Suma Root Benefits

 Root of the Vine

-Or as recommended by a Herbal Practitioner.
+1 - 4g of powder per day, or as recommended by a Herbal Practitioner.

 Suma is made up of pfaffic acid, phytosterols (mainly beta-ecdysone), and pfaffosides (saponins).
 Beta-ecdysterone is a plant phytosteroid hormone found to enhance protein biosynthesis and other anabolic (rebuilding) activities in animals.
 Beta-ecdysterone has been linked with muscle gain.
 In addition beta-Ecdysone has shown analgesic and anti-diabetic activities in human studies.
 Researches also found tther trace elements such as germanium, allantoin, and various vitamins, minerals, and amino acids.